Hip-spine syndrome before and after failed hip replacement and lumbar spinal fusion complication

 - and less satisfaction one year after total hip replacement

-These same unfortunate results had been previously reported earlier in 2017 by doctors at the Department of Orthopaedic Surgery, University of California, San Francisco in The Journal of arthroplasty:
+These same unfortunate results had been previously reported earlier in 2017 by doctors at the Department of Orthopaedic Surgery, the University of California, San Francisco in The Journal of Arthroplasty:(5)

-- The coexistence of degenerative hip disease and spinal pathology is not uncommon with the number of surgical treatments performed for each condition increasing annually.
+- The coexistence of degenerative hip disease and spinal pathology is not uncommon for the number of surgical treatments performed for each condition increasing annually.